LemoFoundationLtd/lemo-core-sdk/README.md

 Sign a transaction for box transactions, then return the signed transaction string.
 1. Box transaction can store multiple signed transaction informations including special transactions, but cannot store box transactions
-2. The timestamp of the box transaction is equal to the minimum timestamp of the child transaction in the box The API is used like [`lemo.tx.sign`](#submodule-tx-sign).
+2. The timestamp of the box transaction is equal to the minimum timestamp of the child transaction in the box
+3. The neutron in the box transactions will succeed or fail at the same time, if one of the sub-transaction does not succeed then all the transactions in the box trade will fail
+The API is used like [`lemo.tx.sign`](#submodule-tx-sign).
 The only difference is filling special data in transaction

 ##### Parameters